Spuyten Duyvil station: Fires and vandalism

 Yet another fire broke out on the morning of April 19, 1966.
 This fire engulfed more of the platform and the stairs leading down to the platform.
 However, this time, the fire department had trouble reaching the station due to poor parking by commuters and had to spend time getting the hoses down from nearby Johnson Avenue to fight with.
-The fire lasted forty minutes and held up three trains.
+The fire lasted 40 minutes and held up three trains.
 The railroad made quick repairs to ensure clean service on April 20.

 However, the station depot burned for good on June 29, 1969, when the southbound station depot and the downtown platform caught fire once again.
-Around 2:30 pm that afternoon, the station building walls and platform.
+Around 2:30 p.m. that afternoon, the station building walls and platform.
 The platform itself had suffered a fire on June 24, taking out 30 ft of the structure.
 The fires delayed some Penn Central Railroad trains, but not many due to a smaller Saturday schedule.
 Despite extinguishing both fires, no one could answer the source of the blaze.
 A lean-to that was built for Spuyten Duyvil burned down in the winter of 1958–1959.
 Despite that, a building was constructed for the maintenance crews to use, leaving the commuters exposed to the elements.
 This included using the stairs as shelters for rain.
 The railroad put up two three-sided "chicken coop" shelters for commuters to use, to their displeasure.
 The residents put up signs referring to the shelters as "'roosters" and "hens" to voice their displeasure.

 Local pressure led to some bowing from the New York State Public Services Commission in February 1970, who promised the commuters a new, larger shelter above their heads at the station.
 The new structure would include infrared heaters to keep the commuters warm.
 However, that was not the end of the fires at Spuyten Duyvil.
 The northbound platform, the scene of multiple fires, burned down once again on July 21, 1970.
 This fire leveled the wooden northern platform.

-Derailments
+Accidents

+In 1882, a local train of the New York Central and Hudson River Railroad collided with a stopped express a mile south of the station, killing eight, including New York State Senator Webster Wagner, found crushed between two luxury sleeper cars built by his company.

 In July 2013, two trains derailed near the station.
 A freight train hauling garbage lost nearly half its cars between Spuyten Duyvil and Marble Hill, requiring four days to clean up before one of the tracks could be reopened.
 In December 2013, a passenger train derailment north of the station resulted in four passenger deaths (the first in the railroad's history) and 75 injuries.